Otto Skorzeny: Other activities

 In the 1960s, Skorzeny set up the Paladin Group, which he envisioned as "an international directorship of strategic assault personnel [that would] straddle the watershed between paramilitary operations carried out by troops in uniform and the political warfare which is conducted by civilian agents".
 Based near Alicante, Spain, the Paladin Group specialized in arming and training guerrillas.
 Some of its operatives were recruited by the Spanish Interior Ministry to wage a clandestine war against the separatist group ETA.
 Skorzeny was a founder and an advisor to the leadership of the Spanish neo-Nazi group CEDADE, established in 1966.

+On Feb 24, 1975, as he left the studios of French television in Paris, he was whipped by a former officer of the French Army, who was unarmed but threatened to kill him on the spot.
+The killing was prevented, however, by French police.
+The story appeared on Le Monde two days later.